Equality Statement and Objectives

 Contextual Information - Infant Academy:

-The percentage of pupils with statements of SEN/EHC plans is above national average at 2.3%.
+The percentage of pupils with statements of SEN/EHC plans is below the national average at 1% (national 1.6%).
+Pupils with SEN Support account for 8.2% of the academy population (September 2020), below national average figures (national 12.6%).
 The majority of SEN needs are for speech, language and communication.

 Contextual Information - Junior Academy:

-The percentage of pupils with statements of SEN/EHC plans is broadly in line with national average at 1.5%.
-The number of pupils with SEN Support is ahead of 16.4%.
+The percentage of pupils with statements of SEN/EHC plans is above the national average at 2.5%.
+The number of pupils with SEN Support is ahead of published national data at 14.0%.
 The majority of SEN needs are for speech, language and communication.

 Three Year Equality Objectives 2019-2022